hashbbg/bbgcomp2/README.markdown

 ## Rules

+#### Content restriction

+* Use only content you have a legal right to.
+* PG13 content.
+There's no problem with serious topics, but curb the explicit content.

 #### Dates

 The competition runs between Jan 1st and Feb 1st.
 Submit your entries to me by midnight Feb 1st local time.
 If you can submit a .zip / link me to a github repo w/ your game in index.html and a README of your name, #bbg tag ( if you have one ) and any development notes you want to include for the benefit of others, that'd make it much easier!.